Top Bar

 Watchung Hills Regional High School has established the Special Education Parent Advisory Group (SEPAG) as a forum for parents to provide input to the district regarding students with disabilities.
 We welcome and encourage the participation of all parents.

-SEPAG’s goal is to support parents whose children receive special education services, and to advise the district on matters related to special education.
-SEPAG does this by hosting meetings for parents, sharing information and other relevant issues.
-SEPAG will meet quarterly while school is in session to discuss these issues.
-Meetings can consist of presentations from knowledgeable speakers on a variety of topics, or simply be an informal gathering to share ideas, network, and support each other.
+SEPAG obtains parent input by hosting meetings for parents, sharing information and other relevant topics.
+SEPAG will meet quarterly while school is in session to discuss these topics.
+Meetings can consist of presentations from knowledgeable speakers on a variety of topics, as well as offering informal gatherings to share ideas, network, and support each other.

 SEPAG’s Purpose:

-• To provide direct input on the policies, programs and practices that impact services and supports for students with disabilities.
+• To offer input on the policies, programs and practices that impact services and supports for students with disabilities.

-• To increase the involvement of families of children with special needs.
+• To increase the involvement of families of students with disabilities.

 WHRHS SEPAG Meeting - Parent Input Form - Click Here to Access